FIVE MINUTES WITH: LACHLAN MOORHEAD

 A: My memories of the competition are some of most intense but best memories I have.
 I was nervous throughout the whole build up, and the nerves on the day were (almost) unbearable.
 But this pressure was a privilege, and I knew I would perform the best under the pressure.
 The most stressful moment of the day was the first round, where I was 5 minutes into golden score (extra time) before emerging victorious.
 I was a fine margin from going home empty handed.

-Q: How have you balanced your University work with your training and sporting career?
+Q: How have you balanced your work with your training and sporting career?

 A: I have managed to balance my university studies and sporting career with great difficulty and commitment.
 I work long days, training throughout the morning and afternoon and studying when I am home.
-Perusing both endeavours has given me a resilience I can’t imagine getting from anywhere else.
-That being said, without the support of UoB Sport Scholarships and the well-being department in the business school, I would not have been able to achieve what I have.
-Their interest, understanding, and flexibility is the main reason I am able to continue my studies whilst perusing my sporting dreams.
+Perusing both endeavours has given me a resilience I can’t imagine getting from anywhere else. the support of Sport Scholarships and the well-being department in the business school, I would not have been able to achieve what I have.
+Their interest, understanding, and flexibility is the main reason I continue my studies whilst perusing my sporting dreams.
 For that I am very grateful.

 Q: What’s next for you?